 For families that have lost loved ones in fatal car accidents, we apply the same thorough approach.
 We will help you pursue compensation for lost earnings, loss of companionship, emotional pain and suffering and other damages.
 We are committed to helping you obtain the resources you need to make it through this difficult time.

 Contact us to learn how we can help you recover full and fair money damages for your head-on accident injuries and financial losses.
 From our offices in Morgantown, we represent clients in car accident and motor vehicle injury cases throughout West Virginia.
-If you have questions concerning a head on collision, call us today at 304-594-1800 or 304-216-6695 after hours to obtain the answers you need today.
+If you have questions concerning a head-on collision, call us today at 304-594-1800 to obtain the answers you need today.

 Source: WBOY News, “Update: Route 50 Eastbound Near Dog Run Closed Following Vehicle Crash” November 20,2013.